khpeek/FMCW-radar/README.md

 ![Error correction algorithm schematic](/Images/FMCW_phase_error_correction_algorithm.png)

-Subplot 1 shows the intermediate frequency (IF) signal 'as is', without any correction.
+Subplot 1 shows the time-frequency characteristic of the intermediate frequency (IF) signal 'as is', without any correction.
 Both targets deviate from having a constant beat frequency.
 The deviation consists of two parts: one emanating from the transmitted signal, and one from the received signal.
-In the first step
+The portion emanating from the transmitted signal is aligned in time, whereas the portion emanating from the received signal is delayed by the two-way transit time to the target, which is not known a priori.

+In the first step of the correction algorithm, the distortion from the transmitted signal is removed.
+This requires the IF signal to be sampled in quadrature, so that it can be represented as a complex exponential, so that phase adjustments can be implemented by (complex) multiplication.

+The resulting signal, sIF2, contains nonlinearities emanating from the received signal only.
+These nonlinearities are 'skewed' in the time-frequency plane, in that phase errors occurring at later times are also modulated onto proportionally higher beat frequencies.
+The received non-linearities can thus be 're-aligned' by applying a "deskew" filter which implements the reverse skew transformation in the time-frequency plane.
+(Specifically, the deskew filter has a group delay of -f/alpha, where f is frequency and alpha the nominal chirp rate of the transmitted signal).

+In the signal sIF3 at the output of the deskew filter, the nonlinearities emanating from the received signal are time-aligned, but have a slightly different form from the original nonlinearities due to the application of the deskew filter.
+In the final step of the correction algorithms, these residual phase errors are removed by complex multiplication.
+In the algorithm of Burgos-Garcia et al., the multiplication is by the complex conjugate of the original phase error, whereas the algorithm of Meta et al. takes into account the skewing of the nonlinearity.